AngelBiskupovic/FML_Competition2020/README.md

 The participants must submit a zip file the following two files to the [competition website](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/).
 * A short paper which includes the explanation on the own approach, the MSE for the training and test data, and discussions.
 * A xml file of the fuzzy rule-based regression model based on FML.
 Any format is acceptable for the short paper.
-But [IEEE paper format](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/files/conference-template-letter.docx) is recommended.
+But [IEEE paper format](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/files/conference-template-letter.docx) is highly recommended.
 The number of pages is not limited.
 Two to four pages are enough in IEEE paper format.
+If participants perform two categories, they can include the results of two categories in a single paper.

 The competition committee will evaluate the short paper and the xml file.
-The competition result for each category will be public in IEEE WCCI 2020.
+The competition result will be public in IEEE WCCI 2020.

 ## Introduction to Fuzzy Markup Language
 For more details about FML, please download the FML user guide (Version 0.1.1) from http://kws.nutn.edu.tw/fmldoc/